What is a Server?

 Rack servers fit into standardized metal frames.
 They save space in large data centers.
 Hardware is simple to expand and maintain.
 They provide efficient cable management.

-2. Mainframe servers
+2. Mainframe Servers

 Mainframe servers are massive computing machines capable of handling millions of transactions every second.
 They provide high reliability and power to do important, large corporate activities.

-3. Blade servers
+3. Blade Servers

 Hardware